Jeevan5955/Django-RabbitMQ-Celery/README.md

 Gunicorn takes care of everything which happens in-between the web server and your web application.
 This way, when coding up your a Django application you don’t need to find your own solutions for:

-communicating with multiple web servers reacting to lots of web requests at once and distributing the load keepiung multiple processes of the web application running
+   a) communicating with multiple web servers
+   b) reacting to lots of web requests at once and distributing the load
+   c) keepiung multiple processes of the web application running